Skip to content

 Management Structure

 A decision must also be made regarding the operational structure of an LLC.
-Will the owners manage the LLC, or will an individual not already a member of the LLC be hired to manage it by the owners?
+Will the owners manage the LLC, or will the owners hire an individual who is not already a member of the LLC to manage it?

 Identify Your Organizer